alonso-alvarez/alonso-alvarez/README.md

 My name is Alonso Alvarez.

 - I’m mainly interested in developing numerical/computational strategies for simulating phenomena related to the cardiovascular system.
-- Postdoctoral researcher at the National Laboratory for Scientific Computing at Petrópolis - RJ, Brasil (https://www.lncc.br/).
+- Researcher at the National Laboratory for Scientific Computing at Petrópolis - RJ, Brasil (https://www.lncc.br/).
 - Part of the HeMoLab team (https://hemolab.lncc.br).

 <div align="center">